superxc3/xcmkb/list of items/list of keyboards/60percent/sofle/sofle v1 & v2 mx/firmware/readme.md

 - Layer 6 (Layer 0 to 5)

 ## Rev 2023-1u Vial update
-This is a new update on vial repo with rgb underglow enabled for board with rgb strip.
+This is a new update on vial repo with rgb underglow enabled for board with rgb strip, mousekey has to be disabled (720 over). * The firmware size is approaching the maximum - 28374/28672 (98%, 298 bytes free)

 ### Features
 - Vial enabled
-- RGB underglow yes
+- RGB underglow yes, limit to RGB breathing, rainbow mood, rainbow swirl, static gradient only
-- Mousekey yes
+- Mousekey no
 - QMK settings, combo, tap dance disabled
 - Layer 6 (Layer 0 to 5)